pet3r-pan/Before-Bitcoin/chapter-1-70s.md

 Cash is an item or medium of exchange that is accepted and received for the exchange of goods and services, it has value as long as there is a market that is willing to accept it.
 Not only does cash have value because it can be traded for other goods and services, this value is also enabled through scarcity.
 We cannot create fiat bank notes out of thin air due to the note’s unique design and manufacturing process that is hard to replicate.
 If it were easy and could be counterfeited, then everyone could be able to create their own money and result in the devaluing of the money as supply is overinflated.

-While scarcity of physical bank notes, are protected by an unique manufacturing process that ensures protects against counterfeit-ability, this property of cash is much more difficult to replicate digitally as code, files and information in general can easily be copy pasted to and from anywhere at will.

-Rather than ink, Bitcoin’s digital scarcity, as medium of exchange, is enabled by cryptography.
+While scarcity of physical bank notes, are protected by an unique manufacturing process that ensures protects against counterfeit-ability, this property of cash is much more difficult to replicate digitally.
+Code, files and information in general can be easily copied to and from anywhere at will as opposed to a specifically inked note design.Rather than ink, Bitcoin’s digital scarcity as medium of exchange, is enabled by cryptography.

 Cryptography is the practice of secret and secure communication.
 Existing for thousands of years, it is a practice which uses mathematics and probability to secure information.
 Cryptography involves ensuring...

-Confidentiality (keeping information a secret to eavesdroppers) Authentication (verifying the correct origin of information) Integrity (proving that information has not been tampered with) Nonrepudiation (proving the author of signed information) While bitcoin not only is heavily dependant on the cryptography, its ideological beginnings were heavily intertwined the conception of public key cryptography.
+Confidentiality (keeping information a secret to eavesdroppers) Authentication (verifying the correct origin of information) Integrity (proving that information has not been tampered with) Nonrepudiation (proving the author of signed information)

+While bitcoin not only is heavily dependant on the cryptography, its ideological beginnings were heavily intertwined with the path of Bitcoin itself.

-Public key cryptography is a cryptographic key system separates the functions of a symmetrical cipher key into their respective functions: public key and a private key.
-It solves the key distribution problem involved with the symmetrical encryption.
+Public key cryptography is an assymetric cryptographic key system where two different distinct keys function as the encryption and decryption key as opposed to a symmetric key system.
 Okay, let's talk about what that exactly means…

 Encryption is a mathematical algorithm that renders information unusable.
 It produces an output called a cipher text.
 It can be unscrambled or decrypted to produce the original input known as the plain-text.

 encryption(Plain-text) = Cipher-text
 decryption(Cipher-text) = Plain-text

 The inner workings and mechanics of these algorithms are public knowledge...
 So if the algorithms are known, can’t anyone decrypt the encrypted information?

 Encryption algorithms uses a secret key or 'password' to secure the information.
 Unless someone has the key, they cannot decrypt the information.
 There are two types of encryption algorithms which manage keys differently: symmetrical and asymmetrical algorithms.